MetaMask/metamask-docs/docs/guide/create-dapp.md

 2. Disable the button
 3. Start the onboarding process

-Above your `MetamaskClientCheck` function write/insert this code.
+Above your `MetaMaskClientCheck` function write/insert this code.

 ```javascript
 //We create a new MetaMask onboarding object to use in our app